Supporters try to rekindle Puerto Rico status change

 Puerto Rico became a U.S. territory after the 1898 Spanish-American War, and in 1917 the island’s residents were granted U.S. citizenship by the Jones-Shafroth Act, just five years after Arizona and New Mexico were granted statehood.

-“I have always taken a strong interest in this issue and in part it’s because of my own home state’s long and winding path to statehood.
-It took us 50 New Mexico statehood bills to get there — many, many decades before we finally became the 47th state of the United States,” said Heinrich.
+“I have always taken a strong interest in this issue, and in part it’s because of my own home state’s long and winding path to statehood.
+It took us 50 New Mexico statehood bills to get there — many, many decades before we finally became the 47th state of the United States,” Heinrich said.

 But Puerto Rico’s trajectory has not been like that of the incorporated territories that ultimately opted for statehood.